jerng/studies/aws-lambda/os-only-c/README.md

-1. For final results, see *bootstrap` tries to reuse resources, has a do-while loop*
-2. Where the files in this folder, come from ...
+Where the files in this folder, come from ...
+- For final results, see Test 4

 ## `dev` : prototyping in the C language

-#### `bootstrap` tears down after each request, does not reuse resources
 - `http-get-then-post.c` attempts to replicate the functionality of `samples-modified`
 - it does not have to be *statically* compiled
 - whereas, binaries uploaded via web console to a Lambda Layer, are executable at the Lambda runtime's `/opt/` folder; and so are binaries uploaded via web console to the Lambda Code Source tab as a `.zip`
-    - however, binaries uploaded via web console to the Lambda runtime's `/var/task/` folder do not seem to be executable, even if they are set with executable permissions ... this is not clearly documented, but it may be a security precaution
+    - **WARNING** : binaries uploaded via web console to the Lambda runtime's `/var/task/` folder do not seem to be executable, even if they are set with executable permissions ... this is not clearly documented, but it may be a security precaution